Skip to main content Skip to footer

 Our Vision

 Our school is at the heart of our rural community.
-As a Christian school, we will welcome, value and nurture each individual as part of our inclusive family.
+Through God’s Love, we will welcome, value and nurture each individual as part of our inclusive family.

 With the love of God and our Core Christian Values, our ambitious curriculum allows our inquisitive children to develop a desire to learn that will continue into the future.
 As learners, they will develop resilience, compassion, pride, confidence and self-belief.